ICP-Hacker-House/ICP_Hacker_House_Bali/README.md

     -   what have you learned
     -   what were the challenges you ran into
     -   what are you proud of

+## Challenge Submission

+There are 2 challenges, you can do them in Azle (TS/JS), Rust or Motoko.

+1) You have to submit a canister featuring a custom **frontend & backend** (don't just copy the template).
+2) Submit a canister using **HTTPS outcalls**, or making a **crosschain interaction**.

+To submit a challenge for the hackathon - open an [Issue](https://github.com/ICP-Hacker-House/ICP_Hacker_House_Bali/issues/new) on this repository before the deadline.
+Set the title of the Issue as follows: Challenge Submission.
+See an example challenge submission [here]([https://github.com/ICP-Hacker-House/ICP_Hacker_House_HK/issues/1](https://github.com/ICP-Hacker-House/ICP_Hacker_House_Bali/issues/1))

+In order for your submission to be considered, include the following things in the Issue description:

+-   link to a Github repository containing **your** project code (not just the template!) (main branch is considered only)
+OR:
+-   link to canister on mainnet (e.g. `https://5zugh-4yaaa-aaaag-qjqra-cai.raw.icp0.io`)

+Note the submission criteria:
+    -   The issue must be created from a github user
+    -   Team submissions are not accepted here
+    -   If you solve challenge 1 and 2 in the same canister, you can just submit one canister/repo
+    -   No re-use of previous works and plagiarism
+    -   Projects that explicitly re-used or plagiarized other works may be reported and subjected to the award cancellation

 ## Judging